apache/pekko-connectors/docs/src/main/paradox/overview.md

 ## Contributing

-Please feel free to contribute to Alpakka by reporting issues you identify, or by suggesting changes to the code.
+Please feel free to contribute to Apache Pekko Connectors by reporting issues you identify, or by suggesting changes to the code.
 Please refer to our [contributing instructions](https://github.com/apache/incubator-pekko-connectors/blob/master/CONTRIBUTING.md) and our [contributor advice](https://github.com/apache/incubator-pekko-connectors/blob/master/contributor-advice.md) to learn how it can be done.
-The target structure for Alpakka connectors is illustrated by the @ref[Reference connector](reference.md).
+The target structure for Apache Pekko Connectors connectors is illustrated by the @ref[Reference connector](reference.md).

-We want Akka and Alpakka to strive in a welcoming and open atmosphere and expect all contributors to respect our [code of conduct](https://www.lightbend.com/conduct).
+We want Akka and Apache Pekko Connectors to strive in a welcoming and open atmosphere and expect all contributors to respect our [code of conduct](https://www.lightbend.com/conduct).

 [![alpakka]][alpakka-scaladex] Feel free to tag your project with *akka-streams* keyword in Scaladex for easier discoverability.